Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/non_blocking.rst

 Nonblocking Read
 ------------------

- Read requests can be posted by the method call of :meth:`Variable.iget_var`.
-Note that unlike :meth:`Variable.get_var`, this method requires a mandatory argument - an empty numpy array reserved to be filled in the future.
+ Read requests can be posted by the method call of :meth:`pncpy.Variable.iget_var`.
+Note that unlike :meth:`pncpy.Variable.get_var`, this method requires a mandatory argument - an empty numpy array reserved to be filled in the future.
 Again, the method call returns a request id that can be optionally passed to
  :meth:`File.wait` to select this request.
-Similar to :meth:`Variable.get_var`, the behavior of :meth:`Variable.iget_var` varies depending on the pattern of provided optional arguments - `index`, `start`, `count`, `stride`, `num` and `imap`.
+Similar to :meth:`pncpy.Variable.get_var`, the behavior of :meth:`pncpy.Variable.iget_var` varies depending on the pattern of provided optional arguments - `index`, `start`, `count`, `stride`, `num` and `imap`.

  - `buff` - Request to read an entire variable